demergent-labs/kybra/the_kybra_book/src/cross_canister.md

 Canisters are generally able to call the query or update methods of other canisters in any subnet.
 We refer to these types of calls as cross-canister calls.

-A cross-canister call begins with a definition of the canister to be called, referred to as an external canister.
+A cross-canister call begins with a definition of the canister to be called, referred to as a service.

-Imagine a simple external canister called `token_canister`:
+Imagine a simple service called `token_canister`:

 ```python
 from kybra import ic, nat64, Principal, StableBTreeMap, update